 - Sign the Appearance, Plea of Guilty, and Waiver on the back of the Ticket/Summons you received

-- Pay the designated Fine and Court Costs by either Cash, Money Order, Debit/Credit Card, or local check.
+- Pay the designated Fine and Court Costs by either Cash, Money Order, or Debit/Credit Card.
 Court costs for each case are set by Missouri State Law and must be included even if you do not personally appear in Court.

-- Submit your plea and payment in person or by mail prior to your court date payable to the City of Odessa at 310 S 1st St, Odessa, MO 64076.
-Payment must be the exact amount due as cash is not kept at the Police Station.
+- Submit your plea and payment in person or by mail prior to your court date payable to the City of Odessa at 125 S 2nd Street, Odessa, MO 64076.

 Pleading Guilty or Not Guilty